 Creating Healthy Futures for Teen Families

-Margaret Hudson Program - Accepting Applications for Spring
+Margaret Hudson Program - Accepting Applications for 2013-14 school year

 For more than 40 years, the Margaret Hudson Program has helped pregnant and parenting teens complete high school, deliver healthy babies, and gain valuable parenting and life skills.
 The Margaret Hudson Program is a non-profit,Tulsa Area United Way agency dedicated to providing young teen families the skills necessary to be healthy, self-sufficient members of the community.
 Pregnancy and parenting bring many new and unexpected challenges to an adolescent’s life, but with encouragement and support, teen families can and do succeed.

-Students of the Margaret Hudson Program can continue their education in a setting with other teens who share similar concerns and interests, on a separate campus of the Broken Arrow Public School District.
-MHP works to keep pregnant and parenting teens anchored in school, where they also enhance maternal and infant health, prevent child abuse, and provide vocational training.
-MHP offers young teen families an opportunity to move forward with their lives in a positive manner and can help turn a life-changing challenge into a life opportunity.
+Through a collaborative partnership with the Broken Arrow Public Schools, students of the Margaret Hudson Program can continue their education in a school setting with other pregnant and parenting teens who share similar concerns and interests.
+MHP offers pregnant and parenting teens an opportunity to move forward with their lives in a very positive manner and can help turn a life-changing challenge into a life-changing opportunity.

-The Margaret Hudson Program is now accepting applications for the spring semester of the 2012-2013 school year.
-Pregnant and parenting teens that live in Broken Arrow, or can transfer into the Broken Arrow Public School District are eligible to attend.
-Enrollment packets maybe picked up at MHP beginning December 14th, Monday – Friday from 8:00 AM – 3:00 PM.
-(751 W. Knoxville in Broken Arrow).
-For additional information call 918-251-2647.
+The Margaret Hudson Program is now accepting applications for the 2013-2014 school year.
+Pregnant and parenting teens that live in Broken Arrow or students who can transfer into the Broken Arrow Public School District are eligible to attend.
+Enrollment packets may be picked up at Margaret Hudson beginning Friday, August 2, from 8:00 a.m. – 3:00 p.m.
+MHP is located at 751 W. Knoxville in Broken Arrow.
+For additional information, please call 918-251-2647.